emconsta/jlesc.github.io/_projects/qmd_project.md

 ## Results for 2018/2019
 We have tested the PETSc with Qb@ll interface.
 The interface is fully functional in serial and parallel.
 We are conducting a series of benchmarks to see what combinations of integrators performs well.

+## Results for 2019/2020
+We have run time integration tests with Qb@ll interfaced with PETSc.
+Some integrators perform well but the cost is slightly higher than expected.
+We are now optimizing the the time integration algorithms and exploring the adaptivity in time.
+In initial experiments, the adaptivity in time did not provide a significant performance boost because the simulation was relatively uniform.
+We are now consider more realistic cases where the adaptivity may be more relevant.

 ## Visits and meetings
 <!-- Since this is a starting cooperation no visits have been initiated. -->
 We had a meeting on Dev 13, 2017 - Andre visited Argonne.